Tanya-garg10/Ratefluencer-AI-Copilot-/README.md

 And remove the `connect_args` parameter.

-## Made with ❤️

-This project was crafted with passion and dedication.

 ## Future Improvements

 We are constantly working to enhance Ratefluencer AI Copilot.
 Here are some areas we plan to explore: